ittner/signal-sticker-tool/README.md

 `signal-sticker-tool` will also save the pack_id and the pack_key to a file `uploaded.yaml` in the target directory and refuse to upload the same set again if this file exists, showing the values from the previous upload instead.
 Since stickers can not be deleted or edited, this is a way to prevent accidental reuploads that only take unnecessary space on Signal servers.
 If you changed something and need to upload the pack again, just delete or rename the file to something else.

+### Downloading existing sticker packs

+It is also possible to download an existing Signal sticker pack as a sticker directory, complete with an automatically generated `stickers.yaml` for easy editing, using the command `signal-sticker-tool download PACK-ID PACK-KEY` (or optionally `signal-sticker-tool -p DEST-PATH download PACK-ID PACK-KEY` to save directly into a new directory).
+Example:

+    $ signal-sticker-tool -p bandit-the-cat download 9acc9e8aba563d26a4994e69263e3b25 5a6dff3948c28efb9b7aaf93ecc375c69fc316e78077ed26867a14d10a0f6a12

+Downloaded image files will be named sequentially (`sticker_00.webp`, `sticker_01.webp`, `sticker_02.webp`, ...) so if you, for example, want to add a new sticker after `sticker_01.webp`, just name it `sticker_01a.webp` (keeping the alphabetical order), run `signal-sticker-tool init -u` in that directory, edit `stickers.yaml` to set the new emoji and re-upload.